sigstore/architecture-docs/client-spec.md

 If the verification policy uses the Timestamping Service, the Verifier MUST verify the timestamping response using the Timestamping Service root key material, as described in [Spec: Timestamping Service](https://docs.google.com/document/u/0/d/1FoRHXejIhXwEai0RS3iRsN1HfCV16fJOp582Vl8KA7A/edit), with the raw bytes of the signature as the timestamped data.
 The Verifier MUST then extract a timestamp from the timestamping response.
 If verification or timestamp parsing fails, the Verifier MUST abort.

+During verification, the Timestamping Services's X.509 certificate chain must be verified.
+This follows the "hybrid model" described in [4.3 Certificate](#43-certificate), using the signed timestamp as the "current time".

 #### 4.2.2.
 Transparency Service Timestamp

 If the verification policy uses timestamps from the Transparency Service, the Verifier MUST verify the signature on the Transparency Service `LogEntry` as described in [Spec: Transparency Service](https://docs.google.com/document/u/0/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit) against the pre-distributed root key material from the transparency service.
 The Verifier SHOULD NOT (yet) attempt to parse the `body`.
 The Verifier MUST then parse the `integratedTime` as a Unix timestamp (seconds since January 1, 1970 UTC).
 If verification or timestamp parsing fails, the Verifier MUST abort.